NyteshadeXT/PF2e-Core-Vault/01) Rules/Battlezoo Bestiary/Monster Parts Subsystem/Refining.md

 ## Refining Weapons

 To refine a weapon (or _handwraps of mighty blows_), you need monster parts from a monster with an unarmed attack that matches the weapon's physical damage type (bludgeoning, piercing, or slashing).
 If a weapon has the versatile or modular traits, you can use monster parts from monsters with unarmed attacks matching any of the weapon's different damage types.
-Refining a weapon grants the following benefits, as shown on [[.PDd7sAQ1GApl4LXZ|Table 4A: Refinement Benefits by Level (Weapon)]]}.
+Refining a weapon grants the following benefits, as shown on [[Table 4A_ Refinement Benefits by Level (Weapon)|Table 4A: Refinement Benefits by Level (Weapon)]]}.

 **Item Bonus to Attack Rolls** The weapon grants you the listed item bonus to attack rolls.

-**Imbuing** You can imbue the weapon up to the listed number of times (see [[.HTWMh9kv0ZSAab33|Imbuing]]).
+**Imbuing** You can imbue the weapon up to the listed number of times (see [[Imbuing|Imbuing]]).

 **Additional Damage Dice** The weapon's damage dice increase to the listed amount of weapon damage dice.
 The italicized name is the equivalent fundamental rune, and you can use it as part of the weapon's name to make it more recognizable to a group used to the core magic item system (i.e. +2 greater striking longsword (12)).

 ## Refining Weapons

 You can use monster parts to refine a suit of armor or explorer's clothing.
 The monster must have suitable materials: hairs, fibers, or silk for explorer's clothing and padded armor, skin for leather and hide armors, or some sort of hard components like bones or horns for armor typically made of metal.
 Monsters lacking any sort of armored component, such as oozes, do not provide suitable components.
-Refining a suit of armor grants the following benefits, as shown on [[.3BWwRohvETuT0mlj|Table 4B: Refinement Benefits by Level (Amor)]].
+Refining a suit of armor grants the following benefits, as shown on [[Table 4B_ Refinement Benefits by Level (Amor)|Table 4B: Refinement Benefits by Level (Amor)]].
 Just like magic armor created using the normal rules, refined armor has the invested trait.

 **Increased Item Bonus to AC** The armor increases its item bonus to AC by the listed amount.

-**Imbuing** You can imbue the armor up to the listed number of times (see [[.HTWMh9kv0ZSAab33|Imbuing]]).
+**Imbuing** You can imbue the armor up to the listed number of times (see [[Imbuing|Imbuing]]).

 **Item Bonus to Saving Throws** The armor grants the listed item bonus to all saving throws.
 The italicized name is the equivalent fundamental rune, and you can use it as part of the armor's name to make it more recognizable to a group used to the core magic item system (i.e. _+3 greater resilient leather armor (19))_.

 ## Refining Shields

 ou can typically use monster parts to refine a shield if the monster has Hardness, resistance to physical damage, or resistance to one of the three physical damage types (bludgeoning, piercing, or slashing damage).
 In some cases, you and the GM might decide together that a monster with resistance to physical damage because it is amorphous or gaseous doesn't provide appropriate parts to refine a shield.
-Refining a shield grants the following benefits as shown on [[.O0A32NQX89dUhCl6|Table 4C: Refinement Benefits by Level (Shield)]].
+Refining a shield grants the following benefits as shown on [[Table 4C_ Refinement Benefits by Level (Shield)|Table 4C: Refinement Benefits by Level (Shield)]].
 When refining a buckler, reduce the listed Hardness by 2, HP by 12, and BT by 6.
 You can't refine a tower shield in this way.

 **Hardness** The shield has the listed Hardness.